top of page

 2019 - CARA reaches an all-time high for membership, with 11,004 members.

-2020 - CARA successfully launches the Miles Per Hour Run in partnership with the Chicago Auto Show.
-An all indoor one-hour run through the famed Auto Show floor within Chicago's McCormick Place.
+2020 – CARA successfully launches the Miles Per Hour Run in partnership with the Chicago Auto Show.
+Runners were presented with a unique all indoor one-hour run through the famed Auto Show floor within Chicago's McCormick Place.

 As the COVID-19 pandemic challenges all parts of life, CARA steps up to the challenge for the running community.

 CARA would continue its return to in-person events with the new Chi-Town Miles track event at Hope Academy.
-This event, held in Chicago's East Garfield Park neighborhood, features a series of one-mile races on the track for all-ages.
-As the running community is starved for in-person races, CARA hits the trails with another new event, the Autumn Trail Chase 5K at The Forge - Lemont Quarries.
-The Trail Chase will kick off the new Forge Trail Series, with races planned for Spring, Summer, and Fall.
+Held in in Chicago's East Garfield Park neighborhood, it featured a series of one-mile races on the track for all-ages.
+As the running community was starved for in-person races, CARA hit the trails with another new event, the Autumn Trail Chase 5K at The Forge - Lemont Quarries.
+The Trail Chase kicked off the new Forge Trail Series, which had races planned for Spring, Summer, and Fall.

 Credit: Special thanks to Bridget Montgomery for volunteering to research and record history for years 1977 to 2018.